Marketing requires a very complex set of skills. Hiring a good marketer to build a brand and grow a business might be an intimidating task.

 Vision-a great marketer looks beyond today and knows exactly where he wants the brand to be in the next 5 years.
 He realizes that brands take years and discipline to build and is consistent in communicating the differentiating idea.

 Curiosity-a good marketer is always interested in what happens around him.
-He/she has to have a decent understanding of the various marketing sub-disciplines: market research, communications, digital marketing, event marketing, public relations.
+He/she has to have a decent understanding of the various marketing sub-disciplines: market research, communications, digital marketing, event marketing, and public relations.
 Regular training is also mandatory.

 The ability to multi-task-usually a marketer has to manage multiple projects, such as a website, a catalogue, a new brand identity development, that have a similar deadline (usually the launch/refresh of a new brand): He/she has to be able to dedicate sufficient time to each project and get them accomplished in time for the big event.